 You have probably been told before that the pickup is the heart of every guitar.
-True to this, pickups make the biggest difference to the sound of your guitar than any other component.
-Although they are quite small, guitar pickups capture and amplify the vibration of your guitar's strings to produce a signature sound that differentiates you from other guitarists.
+True to this, pickups make the most significant difference to the sound of your guitar than any other component.
+Although they are pretty small, guitar pickups capture and amplify the vibration of your guitar's strings to produce a signature sound that differentiates you from other guitarists.

 What is a Guitar Pickup?

-A guitar pickup is a device that transforms vibrations and sounds produced by guitar strings into electrical signals that can be amplified.
+A guitar pickup is a device that transforms vibrations and sounds produced by guitar strings into electrical signals that you can amplify.
 Amplifying boosts the sounds into audible volumes as you're playing the guitar.

 The best guitar pickups use coils and consist of six magnetic bars inserted in a black bobbin and an enameled wire sort of material wound around the magnets.
 This helps to pick up the sound from the six guitar strings better.
 In addition, you will find that some pickups are made of metal rather than magnets.
-In this case, there will be a long and narrow magnet placed beneath the bobbin.
+You will place a long and narrow magnet beneath the bobbin in this case.

 Different types of pickups will utilize different methods to amplify the strings.
 However, before we get into that, let us look at the best electric guitar pickups to meet your needs.